-Patient Abuse & Neglect
+Patient Abuse and Neglect

 The Indiana Attorney General's Patient Abuse and Neglect program was created to protect vulnerable Hoosiers—patients in nursing homes, homes for the disabled, assisted living residences, homes for the mentally ill, and other residential care facilities.
 These patients are often defenseless against the quiet, yet shocking crimes of abuse and neglect.